 Effect of Poultry Manure, Neem and Variety on the Growth of Tomato

-The result of the study presented on Table 2 and 6 indicates that, there was significant difference among the varieties used in respect to the growth parameters; plant height, number of leaves at 4, 6 and 8 weeks after planting (WAP), percentage emergence, days to 50% flowering, number of days to flowering and fruiting.
+The result of the study presented on Tables 2 and 6 indicate that, there was significant difference among the varieties used in respect to the growth parameters; plant height, number of leaves at 4, 6 and 8 weeks after planting (WAP), percentage emergence, days to 50% flowering, number of days to flowering and fruiting.
 The values recorded for each of the varieties on plant height, number of leaves and branches increased as the week after planting (WAP) increased.
-The Jos variety showed the highest performance regarding these growth parameters at all sampling stages and least performance was observed in Beef variety.
-There was also significant (P = 0.05) difference between the Jos variety, the RVF and beef varieties; however, the difference between RVF and Beef was not significant.
+The Jos variety showed the highest performance regarding these growth parameters at all sampling stages and the least performance was observed in the Beef variety.
+There was also a significant (P = 0.05) difference between the Jos variety, the RVF and beef varieties; however, the difference between RVF and Beef was not significant.

 The application of poultry manure (20t/ha) significantly affected the vegetative growth parameters (plant height, number of leaves, and branches) at 6, 8 and 10 weeks after planting WAP and yield characters (percentage emergence, 50% flowering, number of days to flowering and fruiting,) when compared to the control, Table 3 and 5.

-Table 3 & 5 showed that the vegetative growth characters (plant height, number of leaves, and branches) at 6, 8 and 10 weeks after planting (WAP) and yield characters (percentage emergence, 50% flowering, number of days to flowering and fruiting) increased with the foliar application of neem leaf extract.
-However, tomato plants sprayed with 10litre of neem leaf extract performed better than the application of 5litre neem leaf concentration throughout the sampling with respect to the vegetative and yield characters, Table 3 & 5 the significant effect was effective at (0.05%) when compared to the control treatment.
-Lowest values were recorded on the untreated plants.
+Tables 3 and 5 showed that the vegetative growth characters (plant height, number of leaves, and branches) at 6, 8 and 10 weeks after planting (WAP) and yield characters (percentage emergence, 50% flowering, number of days to flowering and fruiting) increased with the foliar application of neem leaf extract.
+However, tomato plants sprayed with 10 litres of neem leaf extract performed better than the application of 5 litres of neem leaf concentration throughout the sampling with respect to the vegetative and yield characters, Table 3 & 5 the significant effect was effective at (0.05%) when compared to the control treatment.
+The lowest values were recorded on the untreated plants.

-The results on Table 3 & 5, indicates that the sole application of PM and neem leaf extract was effective on growth of tomato, however the combined application of PM (20t/ha) and Neem extract was better than the single application of these sources and the control.
-Maximum effect was recorded on the combined application of PM + NLE 10 at all growth stages while the lowest value was recorded on the control treatment.
+The results in Tables 3 and 5, indicate that the sole application of PM and neem leaf extract was effective on the growth of tomato; however, the combined application of PM (20t/ha) and Neem extract was better than the single application of these sources and the control.
+Maximum effect was recorded on the combined application of PM + NLE 10 at all growth stages, while the lowest value was recorded on the control treatment.

-The result presented on Table 4 & 7 showed that the interaction between PM, NLE, and varieties significantly (P = 0.
+The result presented on Tables 4 and 7 showed that the interaction between PM, NLE, and varieties significantly (P = 0.
 05) affected the vegetative growth characters (plant height, number of leaves, and branches) at 6, 8 and 10 weeks after planting (WAP) and yield characters (percentage emergence, 50% flowering, number of days to flowering and fruiting).
-The interaction effect of PM, NLE both singly or combined and varieties indicates that varieties Jos and RVF significantly recorded the highest values than Beef.
-However, Jos recorded the best values than the RVF and Beef varieties.
-The data recorded also showed that the interaction between the treatments PM, NLE and varieties were effective as the WAP increased on plant height, number of leaves and branches.
+The interaction effect of PM, NLE, both singly or combined and varieties indicates that varieties Jos and RVF significantly recorded the highest values than Beef.
+However, Jos recorded the best values for the RVF and Beef varieties.
+The data recorded also showed that the interaction between the treatments PM, NLE and varieties was effective as the WAP increased on plant height, number of leaves and branches.

 Table 2: Effect of Varieties on the Vegetative Growth of Tomato